 Q. I have taken Paxil for about six years for depression and obsessive-compulsive disorder.
 I have tried several times to stop the medication but the symptoms come back within a few weeks of stopping the medication.
 My husband and I are now planning a pregnancy, and my obstetrician tells me that I cannot take Paxil during pregnancy.
 Are there any other options?

 A recent report suggests that newborns exposed to selective serotonin reuptake inhibitors (SSRI) antidepressants such as Prozac, Zoloft, Celexa and Paxil may be at risk for developing withdrawal symptoms after delivery (Levinson-Castiel 2005).
 However, the investigators also noted that the symptoms usually disappeared within 48 hours and did not require medical intervention.

-The increasing number of reproductive-age women taking antidepressants has raised concerns about the potential risks of using these medications during pregnancy.
 Literature accumulated over the last decade supports the use of certain selective serotonin reuptake inhibitors (SSRIs) and the older tricyclic antidepressants during pregnancy, indicating no increased risk of congenital malformation in children exposed to these medications during the first trimester of pregnancy.
-Still, questions remain regarding the purported risk for “toxicity” in newborns exposed to antidepressants around the time of labor and delivery.
-These concerns are not new.
-Twenty years ago, case reports suggested that maternal use of tricyclic antidepressants near the time of delivery was associated with problems in the newborn such as difficulty feeding, restlessness, or jitteriness.
+Still, questions remain regarding the purported risk for “toxicity” in newborns exposed to antidepressants around the time of labor and delivery (see Fall 2004 and Spring 2005 Newsletters).
+In addition, a recent study published in the New England Journal of Medicine has linked SSRI use during late pregnancy to an increased risk of persistent pulmonary hypertension in the newborn (Chambers 2006).